getporter/docker-mixin/examples/docker-mixin-test/README.md

 ## Dockerfile-cookies
 This dockerfile was created to show how you can use docker build within a bundle.
-Docker build under install uses this dockerfile to print out a message.
+The docker build step defined in the install action of the porter.yaml uses this dockerfile to print out a message.

 ## .gitignore